syncfusion-content/xamarin-docs/Xamarin/SfKanban/Column.md

 ## Expand/Collapse Column

-You can expand/collapse the particular column in Kanban by setting [`IsExpanded`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanColumn~IsExpanded.html) property.
+Columns can be expanded/collapsed by tapping the toggle button which is placed at top right corner of the Kanban header. [`KanbanColumn.IsExpanded`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanColumn~IsExpanded.html) ‘ property is used to programmatically expand/collapse the Kanban column.
 The following code example describes the above behavior.

 {% tab %}